suned/stateless/README.md

 type Effect[A: Ability, E: Exception, R] = Generator[A | E, Any, R]
 ```
-In other words, an `Effect` is a generator that can yield values of type `A` or exceptions of type `E`, can be sent anything, and returns results of type `R`.
+In other words, an `Effect` is a generator that can yield values of type `A` or error values of type `E`, can be sent anything, and returns results of type `R`.
 Let's break that down a bit further:

 -  The type parameter `A` stands for _"Ability"_.
 This is the type of value, or types of values, that must be handled in order for the effect to produce its result.